LukaKurnjek/etherscan_testing/README.md

 # etherscan_testing
-Automated web tests for the [etherscan.io/register](etherscan.io/register) website.
+Automated web tests for the [etherscan.io/register](etherscan.io/register) website writen with *testcafe* JavaScript library.

 In case the website will be changed you can check the names of the webpage elements with the inspector tool by opening the archived webpage that resides